gelisam/ghc-9.4-bug/README.md

-This repo provides a relativel-minimal repro case for a ghc bug.
-The code is pretty short, but it relies on the Barbies library, and thus could be minized further by inlining and minimizing that library.
+This repo provides a minimal repro case for a ghc bug.

 The bug is clearly a regression in ghc, because the code compiles with older versions of ghc and then ghc's behaviour degrades over time.